 Upon reaching the startling bridge, go through the oval-shaped opening and enter a circular amphitheater.
 Search the ceiling of this astounding room for the underside of ancient ripple marks.
 (THW, photo)

-Back on trail, the rollers keep coming.
+Back on the trail rollers keep coming.
 Climb out of Mamie Creek on a stony dunefield.
 Descend into an unnamed tributary of Mamie's extensive canyon complex.
 Downstream, she actually swallows Death Hollow to become a major con-tributary of the Escalante River.

 Antone Flat is the largest summit plain of the hike.
 The sage flat alone is over half a mile wide and more than a mile long.
 Notice the telephone wire beside the trail.

 Pass an old cedar-post fence at 12.5 miles with barbed wire circled up.
 Antone Flat continues onto stone.
 What follows is a mile of the most pleasing desert pavement of the entire route.
-There are wide shallow bowls and a clean stone draw with watery tanks.
+There are wide shallow bowls and a clean stone draw with deep tanks.
 Keeping cairns in sight, walk freestyle and admire the cross bedding, knobs, and exhumed sand dunes.

-Cross the sandy plateau one last time and then, somewhat abruptly, Escalante town and the irrigated fields of the Pine Creek and Escalante River valleys appear at 14.3 miles.
+Cross a sandy plateau one last time and then, somewhat abruptly, Escalante town and the irrigated fields of the Pine Creek and Escalante River valleys appear at 14.3 miles.
 Some strong hikers in my group were ready for the hike to be over at this point.
 There are 3.5 more exquisitely beautiful miles so stay psyched for this final segment.
 Slabs of stone pitch off in earnest westward.
 (THW, photo)

 The slope is steep and direct on a chiseled path.
 Pass an outcrop and then descend a rubbly path with scattered boulder balls.
 This image looks back at the drop off the plateau.
 (THW, photo)